 Article 2.
 Objective

-This Protocol aims to provide efficient use of the existing potential between the Parties in the field of health and medical sciences and enhance the mutual cooperation.
+This Protocol aims to provide efficient use of the existing potential between the Parties in the field of health care and enhance the mutual cooperationArticle 3.
+Areas of Cooperation Parties, within the scope of their competencies, will cooperate in the areas below:

-Article 3.
-Areas of Cooperation Parties shall cooperate in the areas below in order to further develop the cooperation in the field of health and medical sciences:
+1) Developing projects on mutually agreed issues in health care field

-Providing intermediary activities related to health tourism,
+2) Promoting intermediary activities related to health tourism and health vocational education tourism

-Opening and operating health tourism coordination offices and diagnosis centers/outpatient clinics,

-Supplying medicines, medical devices and medical consumables,

-Supplying health information technologies, establishing partnership and making collaborations,

-Establishing public-private partnership (PPP) models/Providing consultancy for PPP models,

-Providing consultancy and developing projects on health systems and health financing,

-Opening and operating health institutions,

-Constructing/providing construction of buildings for health and education purposes,

-Carrying out activities for health vocational education tourism; mediating the provision of foreign students to domestic educational institutions, opening educational institution abroad and conducting educational activities.
+3) Exchange information and best practices about the new medical technologies and innovations in the field of health care and pharmacy

+4) Develop cooperation related to the supply of the medicines, medical devices, medical consumables

 Article 4.
 Forms of Cooperation

-Parties shall prepare contract/contracts to mutually agree on the details of the cooperation activities for any, several or all of the areas of cooperation listed in Article 3.
+Parties will prepare contract/contracts to mutually agree on the details of the cooperation activities for any, several or all of the areas of cooperation listed in Article 3.

 Article 5.
 Duration and Extension of the Protocol

-This Protocol shall remain in effect for a period of 3 (three) years, and may be terminated as of the expiration date provided that either Party expresses its intention to terminate the Protocol by giving the other Party a written notice at least 6 (six) months prior to the expiration date.
-In the absence of such notification, this Protocol shall renew automatically for a period of 1 (one) year under the same conditions.
+This Protocol will remain in effect for a period of 3 (three) years, and may be terminated as of the expiration date provided that either Party expresses its intention to terminate the Protocol by giving the other Party a written notice at least 6 (six) months prior to the expiration date.
+In the absence of such notification, this Protocol will renew automatically for a period of 1 (one) year under the same conditions.

 Article 6.
 Notifications

-All notices and other notifications under this Protocol shall be made to the addresses specified in Article 1 by fax, registered mail (a duplicate fax may be sent in advance at the discretion of the sender) or prepaid courier having international certification, in return for the written proof of receipt.
+All notices and other notifications under this Protocol will be made to the addresses specified in Article 1 by registered mail or prepaid courier having international certification, in return for the written proof of receipt.

 Article 7.
 Costs and Expenses

-Each Party shall assume their own direct and indirect costs and expenses arising from negotiations, preparation and finalization of this Protocol.
+Each Party will assume their own direct and indirect costs and expenses arising from negotiations, preparation and finalization of this Protocol unless otherwise agreed between the Parties.

 Article 8.
 Settlement of Disputes

-Any dispute between the parties concerning the interpretation and or application of this Agreement shall be settled by mutual negotiation through the diplomatic channel.
+Any dispute between the parties concerning the interpretation and or application of this Protocol will be settled by mutual negotiations.

 Article 9.
 Enforcement